GargiKh/Cool-Band-Names/README.md

-How to start this project on your server, what commands are needed to run this code.
-Type these commands on the powershell (VS Code terminal):
+To start this project on your server, commands needed to run this code on the powershell (VS Code terminal) are:
    1) npm install
    2) nodemon index.js